X-Vine Models for Multivariate Extremes: Simulation study

 We set $(n,k)=(4\,000,200)$ and perform sequential parameter estimation as in Section~\ref{sec:estimation1} over 200 repetitions.
-We obtain maximum pseudo-likelihood estimates and the model-based dependence measures, $\hchi$ and $\htau$, using the parametric relations in Appendix~\ref{sec:simu:additional} for each of the ten edges in the vine.
-In Fig.~\ref{fig:boxplot_SPE}, box-plots present dependence measure estimates from specified parametric families based on the X-vine specification in Fig.~\ref{fig:5d_Xvine}.
-The four left-most box-plots ($\blacksquare$) show the tail dependence coefficient estimates $\hchi$ for the four edges $e \in \edges_1$, and the remaining plots display Kendall's tau estimates $\htau$ for the six edges $e \in \edges_2 \cup \edges_3 \cup \edges_4$.
-Appendix~\ref{sec:simu:additional} includes additional box-plots: first, of dependence measures with varying sample sizes and threshold exceedances, and second, of maximum likelihood estimates of tail copula densities for a specific edge $e\in \edges_1$ with varying $(n,k)$.
+We obtain maximum pseudo-likelihood estimates and \chng{corresponding} dependence measures, $\hchi$ and $\htau$, \chng{using the relations in Appendix~\ref{sec:chi} of the supplement,} for each of the ten edges in the vine.
+In Fig.~\ref{fig:boxplot_Fam}, box-plots present dependence measure estimates of parametric families based on the X-vine specification in Fig.~\ref{fig:5d_Xvine_a}.
+The four left-most box-plots ($\blacksquare$) show the tail dependence coefficient estimates $\hchi$ for the four edges $e \in \edges_1$, and the remaining plots display Kendall's tau estimates $\htau$ for the six edges $e \in \edges_2 \cup \edges_3 \cup \edges_4$. \chng{The plot supports the validity of the sequential method for estimating tail dependence measures.
+We see that estimation uncertainty becomes larger at higher tree levels.
+Sections~\ref{sec:simu:addtional:dep}--\ref{sec:boxplotmle} in the supplement include additional box-plots: first, of dependence measures as in Fig.~\ref{fig:boxplot_Fam}, but supposing that the bivariate parametric families are known, second, of dependence measures with varying sample sizes and threshold exceedances, and third}, of maximum likelihood estimates of tail copula densities for a specific edge $e\in \edges_1$ with varying $(n,k)$.